ashutoshsom1/ashutoshsom1.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: # you can add a link to your PDF resume here
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: Comprehensive overview of my professional journey as an AI/ML Engineer and Data Analyst, specializing in innovative solutions for tabular data analysis, invoice management systems, and Azure Cognitive Services integration.
 toc:
   sidebar: left
 ---